Human rights in El Salvador: 21st century

 Amnesty International, in a 2008 report that "Widespread human rights violations committed during the internal armed conflict (1980-1992) remained unpunished".
 They also assert that the government is currently misusing anti-terrorism laws to detain and harass political opponents of the government.
 In addition, Amnesty International drew attention to several arrests of police officers for unlawful police killings.
 Other current issues to gain Amnesty International's attention in the past 10 years include missing children, failure of law enforcement to properly investigate and prosecute crimes against women, and rendering organized labor illegal.

+Salvadoran gang crackdown

 The state of emergency declared during the 2022 Salvadoran gang crackdown suspended freedom of association and some due process rights; critics said it resulted in arrests unrelated to the gang violence, and silenced government opposition.
+In 2023, it was reported that many of these prisoners were abused in prison and that many have died.

+Disappearances

+An estimated 8,000 to 10,000 disappeared during the 12-year civil war.
+According to the Washington Post, "analysts suspect the gangs and the government hide corpses to keep the homicide rate down".
+Under the presidency of Bukele thousands have been reported to have disappeared.

 Labor

 The latter has resulted in union activists being targeted with harassment, violence, and imprisonment.
 Some, such as Gilberto Soto, the former leader of the International Brotherhood of Teamsters, have been murdered, while others have disappeared.
 Salvadoran activists working against CAFTA, the abuse of prisoners, the privatization of water, and environmental destruction have all encountered various forms of repression.